Skip to main content

 Women and Men:

-• Schedule a visit with your PCP for any recommended screenings: blood pressure, diet and weight, vision and hearing, activity level and any medications taken.
+• Schedule a visit with your primary care provider (PCP) for any recommended screenings: blood pressure, diet and weight, vision and hearing, activity level and any medications taken.
 The visit should also update your immunizations.

-• The U.S. Preventive Services Task Force (USPSTF) recommends routine screening for cholesterol and lipid disorders in younger adults (men aged 20 to 35 years and women aged 20 to 45 years) if they have other risk factors for coronary heart disease.
+• The U.S. Preventive Services Task Force (USPSTF) recommends routine screening for cholesterol, diabetes, depression and lifestyle choices in younger adults (men aged 20 to 35 years and women aged 20 to 45 years) if they have other risk factors for coronary heart disease.
 Talk to your PCP to see if this checkup is recommended for you.

 • Visit your dentist twice yearly for cleanings or more often if you are at a higher risk of dental disease.